How To Become A Professional Gambler

 Not all professional gamblers are the same.

-Here is a rundown of the different types of pro bettors and key competencies for each:
+Here is a rundown of the types of professional bettors:

 1. Matched Bettor

-This has led to the rise of the matched bettor – gamblers who make hay with so-called “free bets”.
+This has led to the rise of the matched bettor, gamblers who make their money through so-called “free bets”.
 The beauty with such bonuses is that you don’t risk any actual capital.

-You can only be a new customer of sportsbooks once.
-Bookmakers who realize what you are doing may limit, restrict or even completely remove additional promotions being available to you, ending your run of betting with free bets.
+What’s more, bookmakers who realize what you are doing may limit, restrict or even completely remove additional promotions, prematurely ending your run of free bets.

 2. Horse Bettor

-Long before soccer (football) was the most popular betting sport, professional gamblers were seen on racecourses all around the world watching horses.
+Long before soccer was the most popular betting sport, professional gamblers were seen on racecourses all around the world.

-This presents an alternative way to make money, by taking on favorites – who lose on average around two-thirds of the time.
+This presents alternative ways for professional gamblers to make money: Follow the syndicates or take on favorites – who typically lose around two-thirds of the time.